iamola/uniserver/README.md

 Apart from the core, The Uniform Server Zero XIV has a modular design .
 Install only modules (plugins) that you require.
 Each server requires a controller, which automatically detects installed plugins.

-The following are the optional plugins that can be used to enhance the UniformServer Core from the **XIV Modules** folder
+The following are the optional plugins that can be used to enhance the Uniform Server Core from the **XIV Modules** folder

 ### PHP

- * PHP v7.0 to v8.0
+ * PHP v7.0 to v8.1
- * Pear - AutoInstaller

 ### Perl